sagamusix/JDTools/readme.md

 # Version History

+## v0.15 (2022-09-05)

+- Converting from SVD to BIN or SVZ did not split the patche banks correctly.
+- Conversion to SVD could cause an incomplete SVD file to be written, which the JD-08 would then be unable to load.

 ## v0.14 (2022-09-05)

 - List all patches in BIN / SVD / SVZ files if there's more than 64 of them.